Permission use cases¶

 Create and publish content¶

-To create and publish content, users must additionally have the following Policies:
+To create and publish content, users must additionally have the following policies:

 content/create